krysvac/ui-bootstrap4/src/datepickerPopup/docs/readme.md

 The datepicker popup is meant to be used with an input element.
-To understand usage of the datepicker, please refer to its documentation [here](https://angular-ui.github.io/bootstrap/#/datepicker).
+To understand usage of the datepicker, please refer to its documentation.

 ### uib-datepicker-popup settings

 The popup is a wrapper that you can use in an input to toggle a datepicker.
-To configure the datepicker, use `datepicker-options` as documented in the [inline datepicker](https://angular-ui.github.io/bootstrap/#/datepicker).
+To configure the datepicker, use `datepicker-options` as documented in the datepicker's documentation.

 * `alt-input-formats`
 <small class="badge">$</small>